margaretseiche/08082020-Handlebars-Burgers/README.md

     db folder
-        schema.sql --- structure for database and table seeds.sql --- initial data to populate the table
+        schema.sql --- structure for database and table seeds.sql --- initial data to populate the table models
+        burger.js --- Call functions from orm and pass in arguments from database

 V - View
     views